Inspections

 When is a MI required to be performed for a building over 30 years of age?

-All buildings that reached 30 years of age prior to July 1, 2022, are required to have a MI performed by December 31, 2024.
-If a building has reached or will reach 30 years of age between July 1, 2022, and December 31, 2024, the building’s initial MI must be performed before December 31, 2025.
+All buildings that reached 30 years of age prior to July 1, 2022 were required to have a MI performed by December 31, 2024.
+If a building reached 30 years of age between July 1, 2022, and December 31, 2024, the building’s initial MI must be performed before December 31, 2025.

 Who performs a MI?